BarryCap/BarryCap.github.io/CONTRIBUTING.md

 ---
 ## Code
 &emsp;I have many rules in terms of coding, but I will be quite permissive for any page created by others.
 I will just show an example page to help perceive the way I code HTML and CSS.
+Empty lines in the middle of files are to be avoided in all languages.

 ---
 ### HTML